cooperka/react-native-immutable-list-view/README.md

 for an example of how `ImmutableListView` behaves.

-It seems based on the [current documentation](https://facebook.github.io/react-native/releases/0.37/docs/listviewdatasource.html#constructor) that **`ImmutableListView` is behaving as expected**, and in fact `ListView` is the one being weird.
+It seems based on the [current documentation](https://facebook.github.io/react-native/releases/0.37/docs/listviewdatasource.html#constructor) that **`ImmutableListView` is behaving as expected**, and in fact regular `ListView` is the one being weird.
-You should make sure to test this behavior yourself if you're using `Immutable.Map` with section headers.
+In any case, you should make sure to test this behavior yourself if you're using a `Map` with section headers.

 Other than this, the two should behave identically.
-You can see some relevant unit tests [here](https://github.com/cooperka/react-native-immutable-list-view/blob/master/src/__tests__/comparison.test.js).
+You can verify this with the unit tests [here](https://github.com/cooperka/react-native-immutable-list-view/blob/master/src/__tests__/comparison.test.js).

 ## Contributing